bregman-arie/devops-exercises/README.md

 <details>
 <summary>Explain data consistency</summary><br><b>
+	S3 Data Consistency provides strong read-after-write consistency for PUT and DELETE requests of objects in the S3 bucket in all AWS Regions.
+S3 always return latest file version.
 </b></details>

 <details>
 <summary>Can you host dynamic websites on S3?
 What about static websites?</summary><br><b>
+	No. S3 support only statis hosts.
+On a static website, individual webpages include static content.
+They might also contain client-side scripts.
+By contrast, a dynamic website relies on server-side processing, including server-side scripts such as PHP, JSP, or ASP.NET.
+Amazon S3 does not support server-side scripting.
 </b></details>

 <details>
 <summary>What security measures have you taken in context of S3?</summary><br><b>
+	* Enable versioning.
+	* Don't make bucket public.
+	* Enable encryption if it's disabled.
 </b></details>

 <details>